 End ALS Beanie

-I originally designed the End ALS Beanie for the ALS NC Autumn Auction to raise money for our Walk to Defeat ALS team.
-We walk every year and raise money in memory of my mother, Marilue.
+I originally designed the knit version of the END ALS Beanie pattern to help raise money in memory of my mother, Marilue.
 She is the inspiration behind my business.
 I have always felt that the knit/crochet world is saturated with so many amazing designers and patterns.
 I wanted my business to stand for inclusiveness and rethinking patterns for everyone.
 People living with ALS often have limited dexterity and mobility and I wanted my patterns to make people with chronic illness and disabilities to feel seen.

 The End ALS beanie is a 100% not subtle conversation starter to bring awareness to this disease and the very real reality that we need more research for treatments and cures.
 There is also a big need for community and support for people living with ALS, their families, and caregivers.